Depth to Anatomy: Organ Localization from Depth Images for Automated Patient Table Positioning in Radiology Workflow: Experiments and Results

 \subsection{Metrics}

 We evaluate the localization and segmentation performance of all models using a combination of complementary metrics that capture both spatial accuracy and anatomical shape fidelity.
 Bounding boxes are derived from the volumetric segmentation masks produced by the mean model, the Pix2Vox model, and the three-plane predictions of the 2.5D CNN.
-To quantify localization accuracy, we calculate the Mean Absolute Detection Offset Error (DOE), defined as the absolute distance between the corresponding faces of the predicted and ground truth bounding boxes along each axis.
+To quantify localization accuracy, we calculate the Mean Absolute Detection Offset Error (DOE), defined as the absolute distance between the corresponding faces of the predicted and ground truth bounding boxes along each axis:

+where $\text{face} \in \{x_{min}, x_{max}, y_{min}, y_{max}, z_{min}, z_{max}\}$ represents the coordinates of the six bounding box planes.
 To better understand model behavior in different spatial dimensions, DOE is reported separately for each side of the bounding box (e.g., left, right, anterior, posterior, superior, inferior).
 This directional breakdown allows us to assess how accurately each method positions the anatomical structures along the full 3D extent.
 Importantly, this metric reflects practical constraints in clinical imaging scenarios, particularly in automated patient positioning and scan planning, where under- or over-estimating organ boundaries can lead to suboptimal coverage or increased scan time.
 To assess the model's ability to reconstruct organ shape, we compute the Average Symmetric Surface Distance (ASSD) between the predicted and ground truth segmentations, which captures discrepancies at the organ boundary.
 In addition, we report the Dice coefficient as a standard volumetric overlap metric.
 Both Dice and ASSD are calculated only for models that produce full 3D volumetric predictions, enabling us to evaluate how well the organ shape can be recovered from 2D depth image inputs alone.